dreamcatcher-tech/network/Inbox/2024-11-19 1158 cursor needs foreach loops.md

 May include corrections that we use to patch the incoming info to make reconciliation easier ?

 Common corrections in the ingestion pipeline might be useful ?

+Be able to process each file in full context, not in chunks, by processing in batches.